SSL Configuration

 Organization

-Name certificates clearly: Use descriptive names like rconfig-prod.crt
+Name certificates clearly: Use descriptive names like rconfig-prod.crt or rconfig-dev.crt to identify purpose.

 Backup certificates: Include SSL certificates and private keys in backup procedures.
 Store securely offline.